 The Polar Vantage V also has limited two-way communication with your phone, allowing you to see who is calling, and dismiss them if need be.
 It’s my sister, so of course, I’ll ignore that call!

-Similarly given the two-way functionality, I do miss the “find my phone” option from the Garmin Fenix 5.
+Similarly given the two-way functionality, I do miss the “find my phone” option from the Garmin Fenix 5 – this is perhaps the single biggest feature I miss, and unfortunately cant see it on Polar’s road map

 Initially, I found the lack of smart previews a little annoying; I couldn’t just glance at my wrist and see what is going on – for one thing, the “rise to view” function can be a touch flaky at times.
 HOWEVER the longer I used the Vantage, the more I came to realise that NOT having the smart previews was actually less disruptive for me.
 I’ve found devices such as the Fitbit Charge series which merely alerts you to say there is a message slightly useless.
 The Polar Vantage V falls into a nice middle ground where the control over the notifications is returned to you.